 Between Dallas and Fort Worth, Arlington, a loud and lively city that attracts many adventure seekers for the variety of exciting activities it has to offer.

-Six Flags Over Texas, Hurricane Harbor water park, the home of the Dallas Cowboys, Arlington Skatium, and Theatre Arlington are just a small part of what you’ll find here.
+Six Flags Over Texas, Hurricane Harbor water park, the home of the Dallas Cowboys, Arlington Stadium, and Theatre Arlington are some of the best things to do in Arlington.

 After a hectic day, head to lake Arlington or River Legacy Park to wind down before continuing your trip.